dpmendez/solar-energy/README.md

 👉 Live Demo: https://solar-energy-k3vj.onrender.com/

-⚠️ Note: The live app currently displays a limited area of Chicago, but the analysis covers the entire city.
+⚠️ Note: The live app currently displays a limited area of Chicago with simplified building footprints, but the analysis covers the entire city and considering the full available building area.
 A summary map and table show the top 100 buildings citywide with the highest estimated solar potential.

 ## 🌍 Why It Matters